 And don’t even think about staying here during the Grand Prix time in May unless you have a big budget, though you could find good value accommodation in a nearby city such as Ventemiglia (Italy), Menton or even Nice and travel in by train along the coast.

-The famous Monaco tunnel runs just to the left of the trees in the photo above.
+The famous Monaco tunnel runs nearby.
 I thought about taking a photo of the tunnel but it was both dark and dull, though livened up by foreigners hammering their hyper-sports cars through it.
 Great sound effects.
 The car that I would love to have photographed (I was too stunned to react in time) was a chopped and slammed, matt black, race-tuned Bentley Continental with German plates and straight-thru silencers who really put his foot to the metal and went past shreiking and smoking!
 Donner und Blitzen!